EdwinVW/dapr-workshop/Assignment03/step-by-step.md

    dotnet run
    ```

 You should see the same logs as before.
 Obviously, the behavior of the application is exactly the same as before.
-But if you look closely at the Dapr logs of the TrafficControlService, you should see something like this in there:
+But if you look closely at the Dapr logs of the FineCollectionService, you should see something like this in there:

 ```console
 time="2021-02-27T16:46:02.5989612+01:00" level=info msg="app is subscribed to the following topics: [collectfine] through pubsub=pubsub" app_id=finecollectionservice instance=EDWINW01 scope=dapr.runtime type=log ver=1.0.0
 ```

-So you can see that Dapr has asked the service which topics it subscribes on and created the subscriptions.
+So you can see that Dapr has asked the service which topics it want to subscribes to and created the necessary subscription to the `collectfine` topic.

 ## Next assignment